17 Secluded Beaches in Sydney for a Quiet Swim

 The beach can be accessed via the walking trail between Taronga Zoo and Bradleys Head.
 Look for the signs to Athol Beach from that trail.
 Another secluded beach nearby that is worth visiting is Whiting Beach, which is located on the other side of the Taronga Zoo wharf.

-For more beaches in this beautiful part of Sydney, read our list of best beaches in Mosman.
+For more of these secluded spots in this beautiful part of Sydney, read our list of best beaches in Mosman.

 11. Double Bay Beach, Double Bay